How To “Increase Email Open Rates”

 • Conclude your email newsletter with a promise to introduce something more interesting in the next issue.

-• Try to relate real-life instances and basic human instincts to craft an email that presents the content as a story.
+• Try and relate real-life instances, and basic human instincts to craft an email that binds the entire content in the form of a story.

 Step 12: Send emails for the second time

-After your newsletter is sent, spend some time following up on the campaign.
-If there are multiple recipients who haven’t opened the email, send it to them once more.
+After your newsletter goes out, spend some time in following up the campaign.
+If you find there are multiple recipients who haven’t open the mail, send it to them once more.

 Actionable Points:

-• Modify the subject line this time and present the same message in an engaging way.
+• Tweak the subject line this time and come up with the same message in an interesting way.

-• Verify and confirm that you’re not resending the email to someone who has already received it.
+• Verify and confirm the fact whether you’re resending the mail to someone who has already received it earlier.

 Step 13: Maintain a consistent design

-Remember, your email design and its consistency are directly associated with establishing brand trust and loyalty.
-Your target audience opens the email because they find it trustworthy and familiar.
+Remember, your email design and its consistency are directly associated with the aspect of determining brand trust and loyalty.
+Your target audience opens the email because they find it trusted and familiar.

 Actionable Points:

-• Use HTML text/font format when composing an email.
+• Use HTML text/font format while composing a mail.

-• Keep all CTAs short, concise, and intriguing.
+• Keep all CTAs short, crisp and intriguing.

 • Keep everything within 600px wide.